 9) Lady’s Slipper Orchids (Cypripedium calceolus)

-The Cypripedium calceolus gets its common name “lady’s slipper” from its blossoms’ striking resemblance to tiny, little, yellow slippers surrounded by an array of spindly reddish-black petals.
+The Cypripedium calceolus gets its common name, “lady’s slipper,” from its blossoms’ striking resemblance to tiny, yellow slippers surrounded by spindly reddish-black petals.
 These orchids grow across Europe and Asia in woodlands, and they are a protected species in Europe.
 In Russian folklore, lady’s slippers are said to drive away evil spirits.

 Native To: | Europe and Asia |